LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 Most Prolog applications load their files in a specific order.
 For example, when user-defined operators are used, the file defining those operators is loaded first.
 Some Prolog applications use an explicit loader file.
-For best results when trying to use the Logtalk developer tools, take into account the loading order.
+For the best results when trying to use the Logtalk developer tools, take into account the loading order.
 If necessary, write a simple `loader.lgt` file instead of using the `forall/2` loop illustrated above.